 Spoleto has many good restaurants and pizzerias where visitors can find delicious, traditional food.
-Most restaurants in the town serve regional dishes as well as traditional Italian cuisine.
+Most restaurants in town serve regional dishes as well as traditional Italian cuisine.
 There are also a handful of restaurants that serve other European fare.
-The town also boasts many good cafes and gelato shops for visitors to try.
+The town also boasts many good cafés and gelato shops for visitors to try.
 Some of the best restaurants in town include Il Tartufo, Albergo Ristorante La Macchia, Eremo delle Grazie, and Trattoria del Festival.

 Shopping in Spoleto

-If shopping is your desire Spoleto has many good places to indulge.
+If shopping is your aim, Spoleto has many good places to indulge.
 Visitors can either shop at the weekly open markets, which are more traditional in nature, or on one of the many pedestrian shopping streets where there are plenty of stores selling clothes, jewelry, and handcrafted items.
 Terra cotta products and pottery can also be found in many shops around Spoleto.
 Also, like in most towns in Umbria there are plenty of wine shops where visitors can purchase good varieties of local wines to remind them of their days in Spoleto.